yangricardo/api-spring-boot-template/README.md

 Recommended to dispose the REST API endpoints available and document it's usage

+### Serializing operations of Java classes to JSON objects notation with [Jackson object mappers](https://www.baeldung.com/jackson)

+See the implementation of the Bean object mapper at [ObjectMapperConfiguration](src/main/java/com/github/yangricardo/api_spring_boot/shared/configurations/common/ObjectMapperConfiguration.java) to use `@Autowired` object or create variations for the bean context application object

 ### [Spring Boot Dev Tools](https://www.baeldung.com/spring-boot-devtools)

 Enhance development experience